zilliztech/zdoc/docs/tutorials/pipelines/pipelines-user-guides/run-pipelines/run-deletion-pipelines.md

 ## On web UI{#on-web-ui}

 1. Click the "▶︎" button next to your Deletion pipeline.
-Alternatively, you can also click on the __Run Pipelines__ tab.
+Alternatively, you can also click on the __Playground__ tab.

 ![run-pipeline](/img/run-pipeline.png)